Sudden cardiac arrest

 Heart conditions that can cause sudden cardiac arrest include:

-• Heart valve disease.
+- Heart valve disease.
 Leaking or narrowing of the heart valves can lead to stretching or thickening of the heart muscle.
-When the chambers become enlarged or weakened because of stress caused by a tight or leaking valve, there's an increased risk of developing a heart rhythm problem.
+When the chambers get larger or weak because of stress caused by a tight or leaking valve, there's an increased risk of developing an irregular heartbeat.

-• Heart problem present at birth, called a congenital heart defect.
-Sudden cardiac arrest in children or adolescents is often due to a heart problem that they're born with.
+- Heart condition present at birth, called a congenital heart defect.
+Sudden cardiac arrest in children or adolescents is often due to a heart condition that they're born with.
 Adults who've had repair surgery for a congenital heart defect also have an increased risk of sudden cardiac arrest.

-• Long QT syndrome (LQTS) and other heart signaling problems.
+- Long QT syndrome (LQTS) and other heart signaling conditions.
 Conditions such as long QT syndrome and Brugada syndrome cause the heart to beat in an unorganized way.
 If the heart rhythm isn't quickly restored, sudden death can occur.
 Young people with LQTS are especially at risk of sudden death.

 Risk factors